5 Reasons Why Your Dog Scratching Harness – How to stop it?

 How to Prevent Dog-Scratching Harness

-To prevent dog scratching harnesses, it is important to regularly inspect the harness for signs of wear or damage and replace it as soon as possible.
+To prevent dog scratching harnesses, it is essential to regularly inspect the harness for signs of wear or damage and replace it as soon as possible.

 Additionally, owners should routinely check their dog’s skin for signs of irritation and immediately discontinue using the harness if any signs are present.

-Proper fit of the harness is also important: it should be snug but not too tight and should not restrict the dog’s movement.
+Proper harness fit is also important: it should be snug but not too tight and should not restrict the dog’s movement.
 Regular grooming can also help reduce skin irritation and discomfort.

 Finally, owners can use a leash clip on the harness to reduce the amount of rubbing and tugging, which can lead to scratching.